October 5, 2020

-For more healthy chickpea recipes, check out 25 Healthy Vegetarian Chickpea Recipes You’ll Love.
+For more healthy chickpea recipes, check out 100 Healthy Vegan Chickpea Recipes You’ll Love.

 Pasta is one of those yummy comfort foods we may not get to enjoy when following a healthy diet, especially if we want to lose weight.

 This Pumpkin Lasagna is the best of both worlds – it’s packed full of nutritious veggies and also contains creamy cheeses like ricotta and mozzarella cheeses and pungent parmesan, but with a lighter hand that offers full taste with fewer calories.